manpreet171/Vendor-master-app/Phase3/docs/User_Manual_Users.md

 - ✅ Update quantities (change number and click Update)
 - ✅ View all item details
 - ✅ See project information
+- ✅ See date needed (if specified)
+- ✅ See your notes
 - ❌ Cannot remove items (submit new request instead)

 ---